 7. Secure Passwords

-Many companies don’t have strict enough password policies and their staff might endanger the company’s website by having weak passwords.
-Ensure that everyone in your staff has strong passwords (a password generator works) that include special characters, numbers and letters.
+Many companies don’t have strict enough password policies, and their staff might endanger their website with weak passwords.
+Ensure that everyone in your staff has strong passwords (using a password generator such as this or this) that include special characters, numbers, and letters.

-Alternatively, use credential vault that creates highly secure passwords for users.
-Although passwords will be changed frequently, users wouldn’t need to know the password, they’d just need to validate their credentials.
+Alternatively, use a credential vault that creates highly secure passwords for users.
+Although passwords will be changed frequently, users wouldn’t need to know the password, they’d need to validate their credentials.

 8. Frequent Back-ups

-Even with all the website security preventions in check, the chance for your website to be hacked in some way at some point in time is quite high.
-The best way to recover from a cyber-attack is to back-up your website and database files regularly.
+Even with all the website security preventions in check, the chance for your website to be hacked at some point is quite high.
+The best way to recover from a cyber-attack is to back up your website and database files regularly.

 Backing up your data depends on the type of your website and how often you update it.
-For instance, online retailers who take orders constantly should back up their website more often.
-In WordPress, there are several back-up plugins at your disposal, such as BackUpWordPress.
+For instance, online retailers who take orders constantly should back up their websites more often.
+In WordPress, there are several backup plugins at your disposal, such as BackUpWordPress.

 Even if you’ve just launched your website, it’s important to establish a strong website security plan right from the start.
-Thousands of hackers are waiting for an opportunity to breach into websites and steal valuable information every day.
-Don’t wait until you become a cyber victim, safeguard your website right now.
+Thousands of hackers are waiting for an opportunity to breach websites and steal valuable information daily.
+Don’t wait until you become a cyber victim, safeguard your website now.

 Are you wondering if your website is at risk?
-Contact us and we’ll help you evaluate any security concerns.
+Contact us, and we’ll help you evaluate any security concerns.
 If you’re planning to revamp your website, we can even provide web design and development services (we work exceptionally well with franchises).